fhunleth/wpa_supplicant.ex/README.md

 ## Permissions

-The `wpa_supplicant` process runs as root and requires processes that attach to its control interface to be root.
+The `wpa_supplicant` daemon runs as root and requires processes that attach to its control interface to be root.
 One way of doing this is to set the `wpa_ex` binary to be setuid root.
 E.g.,

     chown root:root priv/wpa_ex
     chmod +s priv/wpa_ex

+The `Makefile` has a `setuid` target that runs those commands.

 ## Running